kiyolee/libxslt-win-build/README.md

 > \> git clone https://github.com/kiyolee/libxslt-win-build.git

-Build all these dependencies in the suggested order as shown above and finally libxxslt, with the same corresponding Visual Studio solution of course.
+Build all these dependencies in the suggested order as shown above and finally libxslt, with the same corresponding Visual Studio solution of course.

 This repository tracks only officially released versions of libxslt.
 Check branch win-build of https://github.com/kiyolee/libxslt.git that follows latest development.